 A 1-bedroom suite in Las Vegas separates the bedroom from the living and dining areas of the accommodation, providing a more residential feel.

-The reasons for wanting a separate bedroom are numerous and range from wanting privacy to having a quiet place to sleep while others in the party plan to be awake.
+The reasons for wanting a separate bedroom are numerous and range from wanting additional privacy to having a quiet place to sleep while others in the group plan to be awake.

 1-Bedroom Suites on the Strip